How To Do Gel Nails At Home

 1. Remove Old Polish

-First, you must remove any old polish lingering from your last manicure.
+To start doing your gel nails at home, you must remove any old polish lingering from your last manicure.
 If your nails still have regular polish on, use a polish remover to clear them.
 However, if the polish is leftover from a gel manicure, you’ll have to remove it with a slightly different process.

 Begin by gently buffing the top of each nail, then cover them with cotton pads soaked in acetone.
 Leave the cotton pads for at least 15 minutes, then scrape off the polish with a cuticle remover.
 Now, you should be able to remove the polish easily.
 If not, apply another acetone-soaked cotton pad for a bit longer.